 Over the years, I’ve worked with organisations that say all the right things about culture, vision, and values.
-But what truly shapes outcomes isn’t what’s said; it’s what’s done.
+But what truly shapes outcomes isn’t what’s said, it’s what’s actually embodied and done.
 In this piece, I explore the gap between words and actions, and why lasting change begins with seeing what’s actually shaping our choices.
-Again and again, I’ve seen well-meaning teams get stuck, not because of a lack of intent, but because their structures don’t support what they say they want.
+Again and again, I’ve seen well-meaning teams become frustrated and stuck - not because of a lack of intent, but because their underlying dynamics don’t support what they say they want.

 A job applicant joins an organisation because they believe in its values, principles, and mission.
 Later, they may feel disillusioned when internal behaviours contradict the culture that was promised.

-Inconsistencies happen.
+It’s normal for inconsistencies to happen.
 No organisation or person is perfectly aligned all the time.
-But when tension, dysfunction, or inertia persist — often attributed to specific individuals — it’s worth asking: what if the pattern is structural, not personal?
+But when tension, dysfunction, or confusion persist (often attributed to specific individuals), it’s worth asking: what if the pattern is structural, not personal?

 I've watched this unfold across sectors.
 When one leader leaves and the next inherits the same challenges, it becomes clear: the issue isn’t about the person.
 It’s about the structure they’ve stepped into.

-A leadership team that values collaboration, but rewards competition.
+A leadership team that values collaboration, but rewards internal competition.

 A founder who wants freedom, but builds structures of control.